Machine Learning with Confidential Computing: A Systematization of Knowledge: Limitations of existing TEE systems

 The quality of ML solutions highly depends on the proper processing of an enormous amount of data.
 However, almost all TEE systems are not designed considering this essential requirement.
 Many TEEs lack minimal hardware resources for efficient ML programming on modern CPUs as we explained earlier (Section~\ref{sec:cc_for_ml}).
 Currently, resolving these limitations causes significant additional performance overhead.
 As an example, MPTEE~\cite{zhao2020mptee} proposes a mechanism for supporting more flexible memory management and dynamic permission enforcement inside enclave memory.
 It uses MPX's three bound registers to offer the six common memory permissions (\ie~RWX, RW, RX, R, X, non-permission) with about 35\% overhead on average and 57\% in some cases.
 Besides, Occlum~\cite{shen2020occlum} proposed an MPX-based SFI technique for supporting in-enclave multi-processing, which adds a 10$\times$ slowdown compared to Linux processes.
 SGXv2 adds special instructions (\eg~\texttt{EMODPR} and \texttt{EMODPE}), to facilitate some of these issues including dynamic memory management.
 However, the overhead is not clear yet due to the lack of hardware support, and SGXv1 is still the dominating version for a while.

 These improvements are not sufficient for most ML use cases.
 First, current designs cannot be integrated with a wide range of accelerators such as GPUs, FPGAs, and TPUs.
-Despite recent efforts for supporting TEEs in these accelerators as described in Section~\ref{existingsolutions}, their systems software and ML framework designs and evaluations are in the early phases~\cite{jang2019heterogeneous,volos2018graviton,xia2021sgx,hunt2020telekine}.
+Despite recent efforts for supporting TEEs in these accelerators as described in Section~\ref{existingsolutions}, their systems software and ML framework designs and evaluations are in the early phases~\cite{jang2019heterogeneous,volos2018graviton,xia2021sgx,hunt2020telekine}. \cite{akram2022sok}'s SoK paper also shows why the existing TEEs are unsuitable for high-performance computing systems; even for new TEE architecture like CCA, improvements are still required to facilitate its use in protecting the entire ML deployment pipeline~\cite{siby2024guarantee}.
 Depending on the level of protection in different ML stages, the overhead and toolchain supports can be highly diverse.
-Also, none of the previous work offers scalable solutions with multiple accelerators.
+Also, none of the previous work offers scalable solutions with multiple accelerators, which deserve further investigation.

+It is worth noting that (which is usually ignored), programming ML solutions with TEE systems has a high learning curve due to the huge differences between their architectures and programming logic.
+The complexity of the integration requires expertise in both fields that may need years to build for developers.
+Although proficient developers can build preliminary solutions, due to the fast changes in ML software stacks, it is still hard to maintain the pipeline; thus the solution cannot be scaled to a larger community.